 Not knowing how to respond or how to help others understand your child can easily cause division in the family and within a marriage.
 With the mainstream push to “light it up,” it’s easy to feel alone when the days are hard, and the future seems dark.
-I encourage you to find a support group or a group of friends that can share the journey with you.
+I encourage you to find a support group, therapist, or a group of friends that can share the journey with you.
 Don’t be afraid to get help.

 Standing strong in faith can also offer peace in the midst of the storms.
 As a mother or father of a child with special needs, you have special needs too.
 The better you are able to take care of yourself, the more you can offer your child.

 Your child has autism, but there is hope.
 There is hope for her.
 There is hope for you.
 But the most important thing you can do is love.
 Love her and support her.
 Celebrate her.